nacx/sjmvc/README.md

 Simple MVC framework for Java
 =============================

-SJMVC is a simple MVC framework for Java, that provides an easy way to develop Java based web applications following common best practices keeping things as simple as possible.
+SJMVC is a lightweight MVC framework for Java, that provides an easyway to develop Java based web applications following common best practices keeping things as simple as possible.

 Compiling SJMVC